This article was last updated on November 21, 2024, to reflect the latest developments in service dog air travel.

-In 2021, the U.S. Department of Transportation completely updated its rules for assistance animals on flights.
-The new rules essentially banned emotional support animals from flights but still allow for service dogs and psychiatric service dogs to board, as long as their owners use a newly created federal form.
+In 2021, the U.S. Department of Transportation updated its rules for assistance animals on flights.
+The new rules essentially banned emotional support animals from flights but still allow service dogs and psychiatric service dogs to board, as long as their owners use the DOT form.

-If you plan to fly with a service dog or psychiatric service dog, you must now complete and submit the DOT’s Service Animal Air Transportation Form to your airline before boarding.
-Passengers who can complete this form can board the cabin with their assistance dogs free of charge.
-Service dogs are also exempt from size and weight limitations applicable to pets.
-They are permitted to sit on the floor and your lap if they are small enough.
+If you plan to fly with a service dog, you’ll need to submit the DOT’s Service Animal Air Transportation Form to your airline before boarding.
+Passengers who can complete this form can board the cabin with their assistance dogs free of charge, be exempt from size and weight limitations applicable to pets, and have their dog sit on the floor or their lap if they are small enough.

 The DOT Form can seem intimidating at first, but it should be easy for most service dog owners to complete once they’re familiar with it.
 In this article, we will provide a clear guide and helpful tips on how to complete and use the DOT Form for traveling with your service dog or psychiatric service dog.